 What’s the reason behind the growth of PMPs?

-It’s important to first understand the history of PMPs before we explore the reasons behind its growth.
+It’s important to first understand the history of PMPs before we explore the reasons behind their growth.
 After the digital industry embraced automated buying and RTB, it became apparent that programmatic was not without its faults.
 Advertisers found themselves worried about things like brand safety, viewability, inventory quality, data capabilities, and transparency.
 In order to alleviate those concerns, publishers began to offer premium inventory and page placements, high-impact ad units, and the usage of first-party data through PMPs.

 The open marketplace and programmatic advertising has gotten a lot of bad press lately.
 Having more control over inventory and being in brand-safe environments has become increasingly important, and advertisers are responding by starting to shift to PMPs with even more frequency.
 In fact, according to Digiday, ESPN is reportedly spending 95% of their programmatic buys through PMPs.

 If PMPs are considered brand-safe environments, does a PMP replace my need for brand protection and a blocklist?

 Blocklists protect against purchasing specific domains, but oftentimes the point of running on a PMP is that you typically already know where your ad is running and don’t need to protect against that.
 So, while you don’t necessarily need to use a blacklist, it’s also true that buying premium content does not always mean protection against the unique and specific brand safety concerns of each advertiser.

 If you need to use a large block list with your deal, consider looking for a different deal or creating your own.
 But if you’re only looking to avoid a few domains, then layering in a small blacklist is OK.
 Brand safety contextual segments can be considered as well.

 What’s next for PMPs?